Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 The enormous popularity of DBMSs means that there are many good books to be found.
-Classic textbooks such as those by Silberschatz et al. [@silberschatz2010database] and Ramakrishnan and Gherke [@ramakrishnan2000database] provide a great deal of technical detail.
+Classic textbooks such as those by Silberschatz et al. [-@silberschatz2010database] and Ramakrishnan and Gherke [-@ramakrishnan2000database] provide a great deal of technical detail.
 The DB Engines website collects information on DBMSs [@DBengines].
-There are also many also useful online tutorials, and of course StackExchange and other online forums often have answers to your technical questions.
+There are also many useful online tutorials, and of course StackExchange and other online forums often have answers to your technical questions.

 Turning to specific technologies, the *SQL Cookbook* [@SQLCookbook]